GDP in Ireland

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-The highly volatile Irish industrial production index contracted 11.7% from the previous month in seasonally-adjusted terms in December, contrasting the revised 15.3% expansion observed in November (previously reported: +16.3% month-on-month).
+The highly volatile Irish industrial production index expanded 3.4% from the previous month in seasonally-adjusted terms in January, contrasting the revised 9.6% decline observed in December (previously reported: -11.7% month-on-month).

-The Investec Services Purchasing Managers’ Index (PMI) increased from 56.0 in November to 59.1 in December.
+The Investec Manufacturing Purchasing Managers’ Index (PMI) dropped from January’s 55.5 to 53.8 in February.